tomverbeure/panologic-g2/README.md

 According to the initial reverse engineered pin assignment by cyrozap, there is a fixed 25MHz oscillator input into the FPGA on pin `Y13` that will serve all your clocking needs.

 The reality is a bit more interesting.
-The real clocking architecture is as follows:
+The real clocking architecture (with my custom FPGA content) is as follows:

 ![FPGA External Clocking Diagram](./assets/clocking_structure.svg)